rakaly/jomini/README.md

 ## One Level Lower

-It can be the case that either that having the data automatically deserialized into a data structure is inappropriate.
-Maybe there's a requirement to accomplish everything without pulling in additional dependencies.
-Whatever the case, one can opt into using `TextTape` and `BinaryTape` directly.
+If the automatic deserialization via `JominiDeserialize` is too high level, one can interact with the raw data directly via `TextTape` and `BinaryTape`.

 ```rust
 use jomini::{TextTape, TextToken, Scalar};